metabase/metabase/docs/developers-guide.md

 Unit tests are focused around isolated parts of business logic.

-Unit tests use an enforced file naming convention `<test-suite-name>.unit.spec.js` to separate them from end-to-end and integration tests.
+Unit tests use an enforced file naming convention `<test-suite-name>.unit.spec.js` to separate them from end-to-end tests.

 ```
 yarn test-unit # Run all tests at once